Flagstaff-Builds/DecapCMS-Webstudio/content/blog/connecting-decap-cms-to-webstudio.md

 slug: decap-to-webstudio
 excerpt: Using a git based CMS with Webstudio
 html_content: |-
+  ## Why?

+  People like free stuff... why not a free CMS?!

   This article is to help users connect Decap to Webstudio easily.

   ## Huh?